brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

+- Brian Buccola and Emmanuel Chemla.
+2019.
+  [Alternatives of disjunctions: When a disjunct contains the antecedent of a pronoun][disj-snippet].
+  *Snippets* 37.
+16--18.
+- Luka Crnič and Brian Buccola.
+2019.
+  [Scoping NPIs out of DPs][npi-snippet].
+  *Snippets* 37.
+19--21.
 - Brian Buccola and Andreas Haida.
 2019.
   [Obligatory irrelevance and the computation of ignorance inferences][oblig-irrel-doi].
   *Journal of Semantics* 36(4).
 583--616.